rohan-varma/rohan-varma.github.io/_posts/2017-2-10-Neural-Net.md

 ### Dropout

 Dropout is a recently introduced, but very effective technique for reducing overfitting in neural networks.
 Generally, every neuron in a particular layer is connected to all the neurons in the next layer.
 This is called a "fully-connected" or "Dense" layer - all activations are passed through the layer in the network.
 Dropout randomly drops a subset of a layer's neuron's activations, so the neurons in the next layer don't receive any activations from the dropped neurons in the previous layer.
 This process is random, meaning that a different set of activations is discarded across different iterations of learning.
-Here's a visualization of what happens when dropout is in use:
+Here's a visualization of what happens when dropout is in use [6]:

 ![dropout](https://raw.githubusercontent.com/rohan-varma/rohan-blog/master/images/dropout.jpeg)